networknt/json-schema-validator/README.md

 # json-schema-validator
-A Java json schema validator that support json schema draft v4
+A Java json schema validator that support json schema draft v4.
+It is a key component in our [light-java](https://github.com/networknt/light-java) microservices framework to validate request against OpenAPI specification at runtime.

 * [Why to use this library?](#why-to-use-this-library)
 * [Maven installation](#maven-installation)